The Island Trust

 Celebrating over 40 years of life-changing sailing adventure!

-In 1973, Dick Lloyd and a group of enthusiastic sailing colleagues decided to raise enough money to help fill empty berths on their sailing club’s boats.
-From those small beginnings grew The Island Trust, helping around 1000 disadvantaged young people every year, from every background from across the UK, to get out on the water and experience the joy, adventure and freedom of a voyage at sea…
+Since 1973, The Island Trust has been transforming young lives by providing confidence-building, traditional adventure sailing.
+From very small beginnings we have grown, now helping around 1000 disadvantaged young people annually, from every background from across the UK, to get out on the water and experience the joy, adventure and freedom of a voyage at sea…

 The Tall Ships Race is open to anybody under the age of 25 to take part.
 You will be escorted to the boat in any of the international harbours…